ppet36/sousvide/README.md

 Some parts are printed on 3D printer, bottom part of cooker is bended aluminium sheet.

-Memory of ESP12E is divided 1M for firmware and 3M for SPIFFS.
+Memory of ESP12E is divided into two parts; 1M for firmware and 3M for SPIFFS.
 Application (arduino/data/*) is uploaded to ESP's SPIFFS and is served via internal HTTP server.
-Firmware creates AP SousVideCooker with listening HTTP server at:
+Firmware creates AP SousVideCooker with listening HTTP server
+at:

 ```
 http://192.168.4.1/